Frozenbabypeas/NPL-Disneyland_analysis/README.md

 # NLP project

 Natural Language Processing is a way to help computers understand and process the human language.
-I wanted to wrap my head around the libraries available and I thought of something I have wanted to do for a while now.
+The NLP libraries from python are powerful tools to grab a text and assign it a category.
+There are many methods in doing this.

 The challenge I’ve always had when working in retail, was to understand what my customers thought about the store I ran.
 It was easy to keep an eye out on google reviews and maintain client relationships one on one; but wouldn’t it be easier to focus on what customer were telling me need to improve or wish I had so they could spend more ?
 I wanted to identify this using python and I felt like this would be a great idea for a project that would give me a quick glance at what my customers are pointing to.
 You can grab the same data set <a href="https://www.kaggle.com/datasets/arushchillar/disneyland-reviews">here</a>.

-I have linked the GitHub link <a href="https://github.com/Frozenbabypeas/NPL-Disneyland_analysis">here</a>.
+For simplicity, I focused on the spaCy and text.blob libraries.
+These libraries will help me idenitfy the words, tag then categorise them into thier sentiments.
+My mission here is to learn more about the customer and understanding the category of the review will help solve our problem statement.

 # Problem statement: